D.R. Horton Inc (DHI)'s Winning Formula: Financial Metrics and C

 Growth Rank Breakdown

 Given D.R.
 Horton Inc's strong financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-This analysis suggests that D.R.
-Horton Inc is a promising investment opportunity, poised for substantial growth in the near future.
+Investors seeking to capitalize on this potential are encouraged to consider D.R.
+Horton Inc for their portfolio.
 GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.